itthinx/affiliates/readme.txt

   before your upgrade and make sure to review the changelog to be aware of the implications of upgrading to this version.
 * Enhanced the precision with which referral values are stored.
+* Enhances the data model to allow for fine-grained referrals.

 = 2.17.0 =
 * Added a new Traffic section with URI stats.